ygboucherk/bscDUCO/README.md

 maticDUCO also works (using same way, but custody account is [maticDUCO](https://explorer.duinocoin.com/?search=maticDUCO) and token [0xaf965beb8c830ae5dc8280d1c7215b8f0acc0cea](https://polygonscan.com/token/0xaf965beb8c830ae5dc8280d1c7215b8f0acc0cea)), with same unwrap blockchain

 And more chains are planned in the future (like harmony or celo) !

+## Some other stuff
+In-custody DUCO shall always be more or equal to token's supply.
+If custody is below token's supply, that means tokens are unbacked (we are not tether), and and please raise an issue immediately !